piercegov/flow_field/README.md

 # Flow Field Simulation in Rust
 ## Introduction

 This project is a flow field simulation built in Rust using the Bevy game engine.
-It visualizes the intriguing patterns of particles moving in a perlin noise field, and creates some pretty cool patterns.
+It visualizes the intriguing patterns of particles moving in a perlin noise field, and creates some cool looking stuff.
 ## Installation
 ### Requirements